reactioncommerce/reaction/packages/reaction-core/docs/conventions.md

 ##Conventions
 This entire doc is really just a bunch of stuff you'll probably need to know, or at least reference to contribute successfully to Reaction development.

 Our core is being built with a preference for Coffeescript + LESS, but JavaScript is welcome in packages.
-[There has been some discussion about moving to ES6.](https://github.com/reactioncommerce/reaction/issues/320)
+[We will be migrating core to ES6 in the near future.](https://github.com/reactioncommerce/reaction/issues/320)

 ##Issues
 For development tasks/issues please use the [Reaction project issues](https://github.com/ongoworks/reaction/issues?state=open).
 We're keeping this as the central issue tracking for all [reactioncommerce:*](https://github.com/reactioncommerce/) packages.
 You can also view issues on our [waffle board](https://waffle.io/reactioncommerce/reaction).